Rockset

 ORDER BY

-m.popularity DESC;
+m.popularity DESC

 Sample Query with Parameters

 In the above query, we used the Action genre and user 100.
 Now, let's make these values parameters that can be specified at runtime.
-Follow the steps below to add and test these parameters:

 • Set Parameter Name to genre.